product-noob/product-noob.github.io/_posts/2021-08-03-Building Vaccine Slot Finder.md

 ---

 What started as a weekend project ended up becoming one of the most popular vaccination tool for millions of people in the country!
 This is behind the scenes story of how the Paytm Vaccine Finder tool came to life.
+I shared the inside story of how I built the Paytm Vaccine Finder tool.. <br>
+Hope you enjoy this read.

 **Some stats on the tool:**